nikola-sur/slack-chatbot/README.md

-# slack-chatbot
+# Slack Chatbot

+[Work in progress.]
 A Slack chatbot that has knowledge about the team's internal documents.